wso2/docs-security/en/docs/security-announcements/index.md

 # Security Announcements Overview

-This section contains the WSO2 Security Announcements which are belongs to following categories:
+This section contains the WSO2 Security Announcements which belongs to following categories:

 * [Security Advisories](security-advisories/): List of WSO2 Security Advisories that we have released in each year.
 * [CVE to WSO2 Security Advisory Mapping](cve-to-wso2-security-advisory-mapping/): There are CVEs assigned to some WSO2 Security Advisories.
 This is contains the mapping table for WSO2 Security Advisories to each CVEs.